IlanOu/kelna/README.md

 _Below is how you can how to install " " .
 You have to_ :

-1. Get get Visual Studio Code software,
+1. Get Visual Studio Code software,
 2. Install the Live preview extension on Visual Studio Code
 3. Launch the code and play !